Three Hopf algebras from number theory, physics & topology, and their common background I: operadic & simplicial aspects: Bi-- and Hopf Algebras from (Co)-Operads

 Here we give the main examples which underlie the three Hopf algebras above.
-Notice that not all of them directly live in $\Ab$ or $\Vect_k$, but for instance live in $\Set$.
-There are then free functors, which allow one to carry these over to $\Ab$ or $\Vect_k$ as needed. \begin{ex} The operad of leaf-labelled rooted trees.
-We consider the set of rooted trees with $n$-labelled leaves, which means that the leaves are labelled by $\{1,\dots,n\}$.
-Given a $n$-labelled tree $\tau$ and an $m$-labelled tree $\tau'$, we define an $(m+n-1)$-labelled tree $\tau\circ_i\tau'$ by grafting the root of $\tau'$ onto the $i$th leaf of $\tau$ to form a new edge.
-The root of the tree is taken to be the root of $\tau$ and the labelling first enumerates the first $i-1$ leaves of $\tau$, then the leaves of $\tau'$ and finally the remaining leaves of $\tau$.
+Notice that not all of them directly live in $\Ab$ or $\kVect$, but for instance live in $\Set$.
+There are then free functors, which allow one to carry these over to $\Ab$ or $\kVect$ as needed. \begin{ex} The operad of leaf-labeled rooted trees.
+We consider the set of rooted trees with $n$-labeled leaves, which means a bijection is specified between the set of leaves and $\{1,\dots,n\}$.
+Given a $n$-labeled tree $\tau$ and an $m$-labeled tree $\tau'$, we define an $(m+n-1)$-labeled tree $\tau\circ_i\tau'$ by grafting the root of $\tau'$ onto the $i$th leaf of $\tau$ to form a new edge.
+The root of the tree is taken to be the root of $\tau$ and the labeling first enumerates the first $i-1$ leaves of $\tau$, then the leaves of $\tau'$ and finally the remaining leaves of $\tau$, see Figure \ref{treegraftfig}.

-The action of $\SS_n$ is given by permuting the names of the labels.
+The action of $\SS_n$ is given by permuting the labels.

-There are several interesting suboperads, such as that of trees whose vertices all have valence $k$.
-Especially interesting are the cases $k=2$ and $3$: the linear trees the 3-regular trees.
-Also of interest are the trees whose vertices have valence at least $k$, especially $k\geq 3$. \end{ex}
+There are several interesting sub--operads, such as that of trees whose vertices all have valence $k$.
+Especially interesting are the cases $k=2$ and $3$: also known as the linear and the binary trees respectively.
+Also of interest are the trees whose vertices have valence at least $3$. \end{ex}

-\begin{ex} The non-\SSigma{} operad of leaf-labelled planar planted trees.
-A planar planted tree is a rooted tree with a linear order at each vertex, (the root flag being the first).
-This structure gives a linear order to all the leaves, and thus we do not have to give them extra labels for the gluing: there is an unambiguous $i$-th leaf for each planar planted tree with $\geq i$ leaves, and $\tau \circ_i \tau'$ is the tree obtained by grafting the root flag of $\tau'$ onto that $i$-th leaf.
+\begin{ex} The non-\SSigma{} operad of (unlabeled) planar planted trees.
+A planar planted tree is a planar rooted tree with a linear order at the root.
+Planar means that there is a cyclic order for the flags at each vertex.
+Adding a root promotes the cyclic order at all of the non-root vertices to a linear order, the flag in the direction of the root being the first element.
+For the root vertex itself, there is no canonical choice for a first vertex, and planting makes a choice for first flag, which sometimes called the root flag.
+With these choices, there is a linear order on all the flags and in particular there is a linear order to all the leaves, that is non--root tails.\footnote{Here and in the following, if not otherwise explained, we refer to Appendix \cite[Appendix \ref{P2-graphsec}]{HopfPart2} for the nomenclature and definitions.} Thus, we do not have to give them extra labels for the gluing: there is an unambiguous $i$-th leaf for each planar planted tree with $\geq i$ leaves, and $\tau \circ_i \tau'$ is the tree obtained by grafting the root flag of $\tau'$ onto that $i$-th leaf.